 This is not an "all makes and models" service and it is only intended to cover MG Y Types.
 Other models will not be addressed here.

-Email our Technobods (Tony Slattery and Paul Barrow) here with your query.
+If you have any Technical Enquiries, please send them to the by eMail our Technobods (Tony Slattery and Paul Barrow) here with your query.

 You should hopefully receive a reply within a few days.

 Your email query, and the response may be anonymously published here for others to reference with your consent.

 Question: What size radial tyres can be used on a Y/YT and how do you fit them?

 Reply: I use 175/75R16 radials on my Y here in Australia, however you cannot legally fit a 175 radial on a 3 inch rim in Australia, so you need wider rims.
 This is how I have worked around it.

 I use Lada Niva rims, welded to Y-Type centres – as they are a 4WD rim they are also a bit heavy.
 You can also use Standard Vanguard rims welded to Y-Type centres, but getting hard to find.
 Steve Brompton used some Nissan rims I think that were narrowed – legal to do in New South Wales, but not here in Queensland.
 Here we are not allowed to split the rim – narrower or wider, the rim must be unmodified.